mattbekh/frens-app/README.md

 ### A CPSC455 Project by Danny Deng, Ivy He, Matt Bekhterev &amp; Michaux Sun

+## Project Description

+A social app for students to meet new people with similar interests.
+Users will be able to input their interests and the app will use machine learning clustering algorithm to look through a list of other users who share similar interests and match with them.

 ## Project Overview

 - [Project Demo](https://frens-app.herokuapp.com/)